pjtunstall/net-cat/README.md

 A VPN might be used to bypass restrictions and connect over a local network.
 Third-party hosting services offer another option for different devices to connect.

-Be sure grant access through any intervening firewalls.
+Be sure to grant access through any intervening firewalls.

 ## 5. SYSTEM MESSAGES